Please provide some copy for this section, please provide some copy for this section, please provide.

 Each share is numbered and that number belongs to the member to whom it is allocated, for as long as he or she is a paid-up member of the 200 Club.

 All share numbers are included in each quarterly draw.
 The draw will be made by at least 3 BPA members.
-Prize money depends on the number of paid-up shareholders that quarter.
-The prizes will be allocated as follows, based on the income paid into the 200 club in that quarter:
+Prize money depends on the number of paid-up shareholders that quarter and the prizes will be allocated as follows, based on the income paid into the 200 club in that quarter:

 The draws will take place in March, June, September and December each year.